FatalSleep/vectori-c/README.md

 	size_t iterator; // Current Iterator (Bytes, not Items) } vectori;

-/// Returns a new vector (with memory allocated if reserved is PVK_TRUE) with default length vectori_DEFAULT_LENGTH. vectori vectori_calloc(int32_t typeSize, bool32_t reserve);
+/// Returns a new vector (with memory allocated if reserved is TRUE) with default length vectori_DEFAULT_LENGTH. vectori vectori_calloc(int32_t typeSize, bool32_t reserve);

-/// Returns a new vector (with memory allocated if reserved is PVK_TRUE). vectori vectori_calloc2(int32_t typeSize, size_t length, bool32_t reserve);
+/// Returns a new vector (with memory allocated if reserved is TRUE). vectori vectori_calloc2(int32_t typeSize, size_t length, bool32_t reserve);

-/// Returns PVK_TRUE if the vector was free'd, else PVK_FALSE if the vector passed is not allocated. void_t vectori_free(vectori* vector);
+/// Returns TRUE if the vector was free'd, else FALSE if the vector passed is not allocated. void_t vectori_free(vectori* vector);

-/// Attempts to resize the vector: Returns true if the vector is allocated (regardless if it was resized), else PVK_FALSE. bool32_t vectori_realloc(vectori* vector, size_t length);
+/// Attempts to resize the vector: Returns true if the vector is allocated (regardless if it was resized), else FALSE. bool32_t vectori_realloc(vectori* vector, size_t length);

-/// Returns PVK_TRUE if the vector is allocated, else PVK_FALSE. bool32_t vectori_isalloc(vectori* vector);
+/// Returns TRUE if the vector is allocated, else FALSE. bool32_t vectori_isalloc(vectori* vector);
 /// Returns an optvoidpntr_t (optional void pointer), describing the struct pointer data. optvoidpntr_t vectori_getpntr(vectori* vector);
 /// Returns the full byte-length of allocated memory for a vector. size_t vectori_bytesize(vectori* vector);
 /// Returns the maximum number of elements that can be written (until resized on insert). size_t vectori_maxsize(vectori* vector);
 /// Returns the byte-size of the type used for allocations within a vector. size_t vectori_typesize(vectori* vector);
 /// Returns the last iterator position (same-as item count) of a vector. size_t vectori_last(vectori* vector);
 /// Returns the first position (0) of a vector.
 [Redundant, Placeholder] size_t vectori_first(vectori* vector);

-/// Returns PVK_FALSE if [iterator] is not within bounds length > iterator >= 0, else PVK_TRUE and set new iterator position. bool32_t vectori_move(vectori* vector, size_t iterator);
+/// Returns FALSE if [iterator] is not within bounds length > iterator >= 0, else TRUE and set new iterator position. bool32_t vectori_move(vectori* vector, size_t iterator);

-/// Returns PVK_TRUE if the vector can be cleared, else PVK_FALSE. bool32_t vectori_clear(vectori* vector, void_t* data);
+/// Returns TRUE if the vector can be cleared, else FALSE. bool32_t vectori_clear(vectori* vector, void_t* data);

-/// Returns PVK_TRUE if the vector is allocated and the element at [index] can be written, else PVK_FALSE. bool32_t vectori_insert(vectori* vector, void_t* data, size_t index);
+/// Returns TRUE if the vector is allocated and the element at [index] can be written, else FALSE. bool32_t vectori_insert(vectori* vector, void_t* data, size_t index);

-/// Returns PVK_TRUE if the item replaces an existing item in the vector, else PVK_FALSE. bool32_t vectori_replace(vectori* vector, void_t* data, size_t index);
+/// Returns TRUE if the item replaces an existing item in the vector, else FALSE. bool32_t vectori_replace(vectori* vector, void_t* data, size_t index);

-/// Returns PVK_TRUE if the item replaces an existing item in the vector, else PVK_FALSE. bool32_t vectori_replace_unsafe(vectori* vector, void_t* data, size_t index, size_t byteCount);
+/// Returns TRUE if the item replaces an existing item in the vector, else FALSE. bool32_t vectori_replace_unsafe(vectori* vector, void_t* data, size_t index, size_t byteCount);

-/// Returns PVK_TRUE if the element at [index] can be removed, else PVK_FALSE. bool32_t vectori_remove(vectori* vector, size_t index);
+/// Returns TRUE if the element at [index] can be removed, else FALSE. bool32_t vectori_remove(vectori* vector, size_t index);
 /// Returns NULL if index is not within bounds iterator > index >= 0 or returns pointer to element in vector. void_t* vectori_get(vectori* vector, size_t index);

-/// Returns PVK_FALSE if [index] is not within bounds of iterator > index >= 0, else PVK_TRUE. [data] is set to element pointer or NULL. bool32_t vectori_get2(vectori* vector, size_t index, void_t* data);
+/// Returns FALSE if [index] is not within bounds of iterator > index >= 0, else TRUE. [data] is set to element pointer or NULL. bool32_t vectori_get2(vectori* vector, size_t index, void_t* data);
 /// Returns a pointer to a new string constructor from a vector: outLen can be pointer to get length, or NULL to ignore. char_t* vectori_makestr(vectori* vector, size_t first, size_t last, size_t* outLen);
 ```